Rsantct/pe.audio.sys/pe.audio.sys/doc/60_system files.md

 If you want to use another sound processors, you can hold here some more files.

-For instance, you can use Ecasound to add a parametric EQ processor before Brutefir, for more info see the section `scripts:` under the provided `config.yml.sample` file.
+For instance, you can use Ecasound to add a parametric EQ processor before Brutefir, for more info see the section `plugins:` under the provided `config.yml.sample` file.

 # The audio routing